PrakulDashing/HacktoberFest2023/README.md

 # FAQs (Frequently Asked Questions)

 - Who all can contribute?
-  - Anyone with a github account and who is signed up for [hacktoberfest]((https://hacktoberfest.com/)) :)
+  - Anyone with a GitHub account and who is signed up for [hacktoberfest]((https://hacktoberfest.com/)) :)
 - Are you getting paid for this?
   - Sadly no. But we think we should.
 This is 100% unofficial and we do it for fun, fame and glory.